-If you are using the amplifier any other transceiver or not using the optional Adapter Cable with your KX3, connect the amplifier as described under Amplifier Connections for Basic Operation on page 14.
+If you are using the amplifier with any other transceiver or not using the optional Adapter Cable with your KX3, connect the amplifier as described under on page 14.

 Amplifier Connections using the KX3 to KXPA100 Adapter Cable

 Figure 3 shows the connections required.
 See the following text for details of each cable and its function.